psrenergy/PSRClassesInterface.jl/src/PSRDatabaseSQLite/README.md

 ### Creating a migration

-It is advised to create new migrations using the functions from `PSRDBSQLite`.
-First you need to make sure that the migrations directory is registered by the function `PSRDBSQLite.set_migrations_folder` and after that you can create a new migration using the function `PSRDBSQLite.create_migration`.
+It is advised to create new migrations using the functions from `DatabaseSQLite`.
+First you need to make sure that the migrations directory is registered by the function `DatabaseSQLite.set_migrations_folder` and after that you can create a new migration using the function `DatabaseSQLite.create_migration`.
 This function will create a new migration file with the name and version specified by the user.
 The migration file will contain a template for the migration.

 ### Running migrations

-To run migrations you need to use the function `PSRDBSQLite.apply_migrations!`.
+To run migrations you need to use the function `DatabaseSQLite.apply_migrations!`.
 There are various versions of this function, each one tailored to make something easier for the user.

 ### Testing migrations

 It is very important to test if the migrations of a certain model are working as expected, so the user can be sure that the database schema is updated correctly.
-To test migrations you need to use the function `PSRDBSQLite.test_migrations()`.
+To test migrations you need to use the function `DatabaseSQLite.test_migrations()`.
 It is highly advised that each model has one of these functions in their test suite to make sure that the migrations are working as expected.